Does Solar Power Increase the Value of My Home in the Regina, Saskatchewan Housing Market?

 Results of the Appraisal?

 The house came back with an appraisal value of $329,000.00 with the new solar panel system installed.
-If the same solar power system was Installed on three similar homes in the area, the increase in value of those homes would be exactly $10,000.
+If the same solar power system was installed on three similar homes in the area, the increase in the value of those homes would be exactly $10,000.
 Therefore, we could assume that if you install Solar Panels in Regina on your home for $19,995.00 you are instantly getting back about 50% of your investment.

 On top of the instant increase to your houses overall value, we can further calculate the benefits that solar offers by considering the amount of savings to be had by offsetting your current power bills!
 With a 5.4 kW solar system, like the one installed here in Regina, on a South facing roof panel, you can expect to produce 7560 kWh in a year.
 What does that work out to be in actual dollar value?
 Well, in January of 2015, SaskPower was charging 12.33 cents per kWh of power.
 So let us break this down further: